 - Expected Time to Completion: 21 months

-Seattle University is one of the few programs that offers a BS degree specifically in diagnostic ultrasound.
-The curriculum of the program provides students with the clinical experience and academic foundation necessary for pursuing rewarding careers in diagnostic medical sonography.
-The program offers three curriculum tracks, which include: general, cardiac, and vascular, allowing students to personalize their program experience.
+Seattle University is one of the few programs offering a BS degree in diagnostic ultrasound.
+The program’s curriculum provides students with the clinical experience and academic foundation necessary for pursuing rewarding careers in diagnostic medical sonography.
+The program offers three curriculum tracks, which include general, cardiac, and vascular, allowing students to personalize their program experience.

-This 4-year program is made up of 180 credits including coursework in anatomy & physiology; ultrasound physics; ultrasound instrumentation; pathophysiology; vascular sonography; cardiac sonography; clinical experience in ultrasound; and leadership for health equity.
+This four-year program is made up of 180 credits including coursework in anatomy & physiology; ultrasound physics; ultrasound instrumentation; pathophysiology; vascular sonography; cardiac sonography; clinical experience in ultrasound; and leadership for health equity.

 Applicants may enter the program as freshmen with a high school diploma or GED, or may choose to transfer in later in their academic career.
 Students in this program benefit from a student-to-faculty ratio of 8:1 and the university also offers more than 100 clinical internship settings nationwide for students to gain hands-on experience.